 Smarthistory + ARCHES (At-risk Cultural Heritage Education Series)

 At Smarthistory, we feel strongly that an informed public is essential to ongoing efforts to protect cultural heritage.
 ARCHES, funded by the National Endowment for the Humanities, offers a mini-course on endangered heritage around the globe.
-Taken together, these short videos and essays can serve as a stand-alone unit, however ARCHES was also designed to help instructors integrate the subject of endangered cultural heritage into their existing curriculum.
-For example, a course that touches on the Renaissance in Venice might find the video, Saving Venice useful.
+Taken together, these short videos and essays (see the left navigation for all the content) can serve as a stand-alone unit, however ARCHES was also designed to help instructors integrate the subject of endangered cultural heritage into their existing curriculum.
+For example, a course that touches on Renaissance Venice will find the video, Saving Venice useful.
 In addition to the essays and videos, we’ve added 20 “backstories” to existing Smarthistory content.
-These offer information on how some frequently taught objects/monuments are or have been endangered (and in some cases destroyed).
+These offer information on how some frequently taught monuments are endangered (and in some cases, have been destroyed).

 Culture “in crisis”?

 ARCHES begins with a provocative question, is culture in crisis?
-This question, proposed by Dr. Stephennie Mulder and Dr. Debora Trein, reminds us that the term “crisis,” even in the wake of ISIS’ destructive activities in the Middle East, suggests that the problem is urgent—but temporary—when “in reality, conditions of ‘crisis’ only provide new opportunities for heritage destruction processes that were already happening and will continue happening after the “crisis” is over.”
+This question, proposed by Dr. Stephennie Mulder and Dr. Debora Trein, reminds us that the term “crisis,” even in the wake of ISIS’ destructive activities in the Middle East, suggests that the problem is urgent—but temporary—when in reality, using this word to define present circumstance may “provide new opportunities for heritage destruction processes that were already happening and will continue happening after the ‘crisis’ is over.”

 The continuous nature of the problem of endangered and destroyed cultural heritage, and the fact that it is not limited to far-away countries in political disarray, underscores the importance of educating students about historical examples (some ancient, and others as recent as Pennsylvania Station) and the legal frameworks that exist to protect important works and sites.